Krystian19/cactus-app/README.md

 + - [ ] Setup schedule view support for episodes that are out but not translated
 + - [ ] Setup schedule view support for delayed episodes
   + - [ ] Set time countdown for an episode in the anime info view (state delayed episodes)
++ - [ ] Setup session based security in the client service to provent access to the static files if the client is lacking the session value
 + - [ ] Improve client's support for mobile
   + - [ ] Scrolling is painfully slow in IOS devices
   + - [ ] Support for landscape usage of the app in mobile